alexandroid000/talks/prelim/talk.md

 > - Intelligent use of constraints / contact can enable robust robot behaviors
-> - Lots of work in this area: Mason, Goldberg, Erdmann, Lozano-Pérez, etc.
+> - Mason, Goldberg, Erdmann, Lozano-Pérez, etc.

 </div>
 </div>

-Related Concepts
+Important Concepts
 ----------------

+> - *preimage*: set of states that reach a goal under a given action
+> - *funnel*: outer bound of reachable set for a given trajectory
-> - *compliance*: motion that works even when encountering unknown system constraints.
+> - *compliance*: motion designed to handle unknown system constraints.
 Can be passive (ex: gripper design), or active (ex: force feedback).
-> - *conformance*: planning under uncertainty in initial state or effects of actions
+> - *conformance*: planning under uncertainty in initial state or actions
-> - *belief space planning*: planning over probability distributions on possible states
+> - *belief space planning*: planning over distributions on possible states
 > - *information space planning*: planning over derived information states
-> - *preimage*: set of states that reach a goal under a given action
-> - *funnel*: outer bound of reachable set for a given trajectory

 . . .

-How can we leverage boundary interactions to make  robust motion strategies and plans for mobile robots?
+How can we leverage boundary interactions to make motion strategies and plans for mobile robots that can handle intrinsic uncertainty?

 Definitions
 -----------

 > - *contact*: state of physical touching
-> - *collision*: contact; with more implied mechanical interaction (friction, sliding, etc)
+> - *collision*: contact with implied mechanical interaction (friction, sliding, etc)
 > - *boundary interaction*: umbrella term; "what does the robot do when it reaches a boundary in its environment?"
 >   - can be an analytic model (i.e., reflection law)